nehasingh11/Kubernetes_CI-CD_Pipeline_Using_Jenkins/README.md

 8. open the ports on the argoCD server to access using web browser

 9. Copy the content of /root/.kube/config from application vm (second node)
 10. create a new file on argoCD VM /root/.kube/app-cluster.yml and paste the content from above step.
+Change the ip of application VM
 11. export KUBECONFIG=~/.kube/app-cluster.yml
 12. argocd login 172.172.147.8:30952 (use the ports shown in step 6) username - admin